Hannyyoop/ICT105-PowerPuff-MVP/README.md

 During Lab 10, the team executed Sprint 1 of the MVP implementation, building the first full working version of the Study Room Booking System using HTML, CSS, and JavaScript.
 We completed all core screens including the homepage, study room booking form, booking record list, detail view, admin management page, and dashboard summary.

 During Lab 11, the team advanced into Sprint 2 of implementation by improving dynamic data handling and integrating real-time product metrics into the application.
 We implemented dynamic data persistence using `localStorage` / `JSON` to ensure seamless interaction between the user booking form, admin status management, and live system metrics.
 An operational dashboard tracking room utilization rates, pending requests, and total bookings was built, along with comprehensive user journey testing documentation.

+During Lab 12, the team transitioned to customer acquisition and GTM planning.
+We designed and coded a responsive, web-based Landing Page (`/landing-page/index.html`, `style.css`, `script.js`) equipped with CTA click tracking.
+Additionally, we published our Go-To-Market Strategy (`/docs/go-to-market-plan.md`), Channel Marketing Messages (`/docs/marketing-message.md`), and an Acquisition Metrics Framework (`/data/acquisition-metrics-template.csv`) to track top-of-funnel traffic, CTR, and demo conversions.

 ## Next Step

-Moving into Lab 12, the team will focus on conducting comprehensive end-to-end user testing across the updated prototype to discover remaining friction points.
-We will finalize all technical documentation including `/docs/feature-implementation-status.md`, `/docs/startup-metrics.md`, and `/docs/prototype-testing-notes.md`, refine cross-device UI responsiveness, and begin synthesizing our findings into the final project pitch deck.
+Moving into Lab 13, the team will focus on executing our acquisition sprint by collecting simulated channel data across LINE OpenChat, Facebook Student Groups, and QR poster entry points.
+We will populate `/data/acquisition-metrics-template.csv` with live campaign metrics, evaluate top-of-funnel conversion bottlenecks, refine our product pitch deck, and consolidate all repository assets for the final project showcase.

 # Lab 10 - MVP Implementation Sprint 1